These two pedigree racers will accompany an astounding line-up

 "We are very pleased to be to have been selected to represent these historic motorcycles at auction, says Nick Smith, on behalf of the Bonhams Motoring Department.
 "Both machines are quite significant for different reasons and both represent the ultimate in motorcycling: racing at its highest level."

 These historically significant motorcycles will join the Silverman Museum Racing Collection of Ducatis and the Pierce Family Museum Collection of Harley-Davidsons – along with many other diverse and important motorcycles – on January 9th in Las Vegas, Nevada.
-To order a catalog and register to bid, in person or remotely, please visit www.bonhams.com/vegas
+To order a catalogue and register to bid, in person or remotely, please visit www.bonhams.com/vegas

 NOTES FOR EDITORS